-But if you’re traveling rest of the months, the cost will be about USD 50 for the first week per person and plus USD 7 per extra day per person.
+But if you’re traveling on rest of the months, the cost will be USD 75 for the first week per person and plus USD 10 per extra day per person.
 For example: cost of 10 days permit is USD 105 (75 for 7 days plus 30 for addtional 3 days).

 Manaslu Conservation Area Permit (MCAP): USD 30 per person

 Annapurna Conservation Area Permit (ACAP): USD 30 per person

 If you choose to do Manaslu Tsum Valley Trek by adding side trip to Tsum on your regular Manaslu Circuit Trek, then USD 30 to USD 40 per week per person is charged.

-Therefore, compared to other trekking regions, special trekking permits will upraise the cost of your Manaslu circuit trip.
+Therefore, compared to other trekking regions, special trekking permits will slightly increase Manaslu Circuit Trek cost.

-Note: For this trek, TIMS (Trekkers’ Information Management System) card is not required as you already have special trekking permits.
-But if you wish to continue your trip to Annapurna Base Camp then you’ll need TIMS card.
+Note: For this trek, TIMS (Trekkers’ Information Management System) card is not alwasy required as you already have special trekking permits.
+But if you wish to continue your trip to other regions like Annapurna Base Camp then you’ll also need to obtain TIMS card.

 Cost of Accommodation on Manaslu Circuit trek

-The good news is that teahouse on the Manaslu Circuit trek is cheap, costing as little as USD 6 – USD 9 per night.
+The good news is that teahouse on the Manaslu Circuit trek is not expensive, costing as little as USD 6 – USD 9 per night.
 That’s because most of the teahouses don’t make money from rooms, they make money from food.

 Almost all teahouses have an offer.
-You eat dinner and breakfast there and get a room for free.
-Or, pay least for the night stay.
+You eat dinner and breakfast there and get a room on better price, pay less for the night stay.

 Rooms are typically very basic with twin beds.
 The bedsheets and blankets are available.
-We recommend bringing a sleeping bag as well, it gets cold at night.
+We recommend bringing a sleeping bag as well, it gets really cold at night, morning and evening.

-Normally, there are no heaters in the bedrooms, only in a dining room.
+Normally, there are no heaters in the bedrooms, only dining room is heated using wooden/dung fire.